Power law: Scale invariance

 where $\propto$ denotes direct proportionality.
 That is, scaling by a constant $c$ simply multiplies the original power-law relation by the constant $c^{-k}$.
 Thus, it follows that all power laws with a particular scaling exponent are equivalent up to constant factors, since each is simply a scaled version of the others.
 This behavior is what produces the linear relationship when logarithms are taken of both $f(x)$ and $x$, and the straight-line on the log–log plot is often called the signature of a power law.
 With real data, such straightness is a necessary, but not sufficient, condition for the data following a power-law relation.
-In fact, there are many ways to generate finite amounts of data that mimic this signature behavior, but, in their asymptotic limit, are not true power laws (e.g., if the generating process of some data follows a Log-normal distribution).
+In fact, there are many ways to generate finite amounts of data that mimic this signature behavior, but, in their asymptotic limit, are not true power laws.
 Thus, accurately fitting and validating power-law models is an active area of research in statistics; see below.